timeax/scaffold/readme.md

 * Stub groups (one logical stub creating multiple files).
 * Built‑in templates for common stacks (Laravel + Inertia, Next.js, etc.).
 * Better diff/dry‑run UX (show what will change without touching disk).
+* Deeper VS Code integration:

+  * Tree-aware sorting.
+  * Visual tree editor.
+  * Code actions / quick fixes for common mistakes.

 PRs and ideas are welcome ✨

+---

+## VS Code extension

+There is an official VS Code companion extension for `@timeax/scaffold` that makes working with your structure files much nicer.

+### Language support

+The extension adds a custom language **Scaffold Structure** and:

+* Highlights:

+  * Directories (lines ending with `/`)
+  * Files
+  * Inline annotations like `@stub:name`, `@include:pattern`, `@exclude:pattern`
+  * Comments using `#` or `//` (full-line and inline)
+* Treats the following files as scaffold structures:

+  * `*.tss`
+  * `*.stx`
+  * `structure.txt`
+  * Any `.txt` file inside your `.scaffold/` directory

+The syntax rules match the CLI parser:

+* Indent is in fixed steps (configurable via `indentStep`).
+* Only directories can have children.
+* `:` is reserved for annotations and not allowed inside path names.

+### Editor commands

+The extension contributes several commands (available via the Command Palette and context menus when editing a scaffold structure file):

+* **Scaffold: Go to file**

+  * Reads the path on the current line and opens the corresponding file in your project.
+  * Respects `.scaffold/config.*`:

+    * Uses `base`/`root` to resolve paths.
+    * If the current structure file belongs to a `group`, it resolves relative to that group’s `root`.
+  * If the file doesn’t exist, it can prompt to create it and open it immediately.

+* **Scaffold: Format structure file**

+  * Normalizes line endings and trims trailing whitespace.
+  * Designed to be safe even on partially-invalid files.
+  * Future versions may use the full AST from `@timeax/scaffold` to enforce indentation and ordering.

+* **Scaffold: Sort entries**

+  * Naive helper that sorts non-comment lines lexicographically while keeping comment/blank lines in place.
+  * Useful for quick cleanups of small structure files.

+* **Scaffold: Open config**

+  * Opens `.scaffold/config.*` for the current workspace (searching common extensions like `config.ts`, `config.mts`, etc.).

+* **Scaffold: Open .scaffold folder**

+  * Reveals the `.scaffold/` directory in the VS Code Explorer.

+### Live validation (diagnostics)

+Whenever you open or edit a scaffold structure file:

+* The extension calls `parseStructureText` from `@timeax/scaffold` under the hood.
+* If parsing fails, the error message (e.g. invalid indentation, children under a file, bad path, etc.) is shown as an editor diagnostic (squiggly underline) on the relevant line.

+This means your editor and the CLI always agree on what is valid, since they share the same parser and rules.

+> The extension is optional, but highly recommended if you edit `*.tss` / `*.stx` or `structure.txt` files frequently.